-- v.
-No phrases or slogans may be attached to a candidate's name on the ballot.
-The name that will appear on the ballot must be the name for which the candidate is normally known in a professional or academic setting. - vi.
-An employee of the Division of Student Affairs shall maintain the online ballot. - d.
-Election Dates - i.
-General Elections - i.
-Voting days of the spring general elections shall begin on Thursday at 9:00 a.m. and end on Friday at 3:00 p.m. - ii.
-The dates of the fall general elections shall be set by the Election Commissioner who is in office during that fall. - iii.
-All election dates shall be announced via campus-wide email at least one (1) week before the start of filing, and again on the day that filing is opened. - e.
-Changes - i.
-The Election Commissioner has the authority to change the dates of an election if unforeseen circumstances arise that would warrant such a change with notification of the Student Government Advisor and all candidates. - f.
-Instant Runoff Voting - Instant Runoff Voting is a method of voting in which voters rank candidates from most-preferred to least-preferred in the general election.
-Losing candidates are eliminated one by one in rounds, and ballots cast for them are reassigned to their voters' next choice, until the final number of winners is reached. - ii.
-The following definitions shall be ascribed to these terms in this sub-section: - i.
-Ballot: A ranking of any or all candidates cast by a voter in one race.
-During any given round, each ballot shall be counted as a vote for the candidate or candidates ranked highest on that ballot, who is neither disqualified nor eliminated. - ii.
+- (a) General Elections - (1) Voting days of the spring general elections shall begin on the Thursday-before the first full week of March at 9:00 AM and end on the following Friday at 5:00 PM 3:00 PM. - (2) The dates of the fall general elections shall be set by the outgoing Election Commissioner who is in office during that fall. - (3) All election dates shall be announced via campus-wide email at least one (1) week before the start of filing, and again on the day that filing is opened.

+- (b) Changes - (1) The Election Commissioner has the authority to change the dates of an election if unforeseen circumstances arise that would warrant such a change with notification of the Student Government Advisor and all candidates. - (c) Instant Runoff Voting - (1) Instant Runoff Voting is a method of voting in which voters rank candidates from most-preferred to least-preferred in the general election.
+Losing candidates are eliminated one by one in rounds, and ballots cast for them are reassigned to their voters' next choice, until the final number of winners is reached. - (2) Definitions: the following definitions shall be ascribed to these terms in this sub-section: - Ballot: A ranking of any or all candidates cast by a voter in one race.

+During any given round, each ballot shall be counted as a vote for the candidate or candidates who is ranked highest on that ballot, who is neither disqualified nor eliminated.

 Round: Any count of ballots cast.

-Further Certified By: Warner Words

-- iii.
 Elimination: Occurs when a candidate is most-preferred by the fewest voters in a round.
-This is not the same as disqualification, but prevents a candidate from being counted in future rounds in that race. - iv.
+This is not the same as disqualification, but prevents a candidate from being counted in future rounds in that race.

 Exhausted Ballot: A ballot in which all candidates ranked are either disqualified or previously eliminated.
 Exhausted ballots shall not be counted in any given round.
+This will not occur on any voter's ballot if that voter assigns a ranking to all candidates in a race.

+(3) Procedure-Single-Seat Races

-This will not occur on any voter's ballot if that voter assigns a ranking to all candidates in a race. - iii.
-Procedure- Single Seat Races - At the point of voting, all voters shall be presented with a list of candidates running for each race, as well as spaces for the allowed number of write-ins (equal to the number of winners for that race).
-Voters shall be allowed to rank those candidates and write-ins from one (1) for most-preferred to the number of candidates on the ballot plus the number of write-ins for least preferred. - a.
-Example: in a race in which eight (8) candidates are running for two (2) seats, the number of write-ins allowed would be two and the rankings would go from one (1) [most preferred] to ten (10) [least preferred], for the eight (8) candidates on the ballot plus the two (2) write-ins. - b.
-Before rounds begin, all disqualified candidates shall be eliminated and all candidates, including write-in candidates, who receive fewer than one percent (1%) of the total number of ballots cast in a race shall be eliminated. - c.
-In the first round, all candidates shall be ordered by the number of ballots that are counted as votes for them (they are ranked most preferred after removing eliminated candidates).
-The candidate who receives the fewest votes is eliminated.
-Exhausted ballots shall not be counted.
+At the point of voting, all voters shall be presented with a list of candidates running for each race, as well as spaces for the allowed number of write-ins (equal to the number of winners for that race).
+Voters shall be allowed to rank those candidates and write-ins from one (1) for most-preferred to the number of candidates on the ballot plus the number of write-ins for least preferred.

+Example: in a race in which eight candidates are running for two seats, the number of write-ins allowed would be two and the rankings would go from one (most preferred) to ten (least preferred), for the eight candidates on the ballot plus the two write-ins.

-Further Certified By: Dland Uega 15
+S.B.
+66-10- Page 31 of 33 Further Certified By:

+Speaker of the Senate